PaulinaCzarnota/Client-Server-Programming-Labs-2024-25/README.md

-This repository contains a collection of labs from the Client-Server Programming module, completed during my third year of Computer Science at TU Dublin.
+This repository contains a collection of labs from the **Client-Server Programming** module, completed during the third year of the **Computer Science** program at **TU Dublin**.

 # Lab Summaries

 ### Lab 1: Ubuntu 14.04.5 Setup & Basic Linux Commands
-In this lab, we set up a Virtual Machine (VM) running Ubuntu 14.04.5 and connected to it via SSH.
-We explored essential Linux commands for directory and file management, system info, network configurations, and process management.
-Additionally, we practiced using tools like PuTTY for SSH access and learned to interact with the terminal to execute basic commands.
+This lab involves setting up a Virtual Machine (VM) running **Ubuntu 14.04.5** and connecting to it via SSH.
+The lab covers essential Linux commands for directory and file management, system information, network configurations, and process management.
+Tools like **PuTTY** are used for SSH access, and participants learn to interact with the terminal to execute basic commands.

 ### Lab 2: Network Traffic Analysis with Wireshark
-This lab focused on using Wireshark to capture and analyze network traffic.
-We learned how to generate network traffic by visiting websites and examined the HTTP packets captured.
-Key tasks included installing Wireshark, analyzing traffic through various protocol layers, and understanding the raw data transmitted over the network.
+This lab focuses on using **Wireshark** to capture and analyze network traffic.
+Participants generate network traffic by visiting websites and examine the **HTTP** packets captured.
+Key tasks include installing **Wireshark**, analyzing traffic through various protocol layers, and understanding the raw data transmitted over the network.

 ### Lab 3: Setting up the Virtual Network Environment
-In this lab, we configured a virtual network environment using Oracle VM VirtualBox.
-We downloaded and set up two VMs, ensuring proper network adapter configurations and IP addressing.
-We then connected to the VMs using SSH and installed necessary tools like the GCC compiler, preparing the environment for further client-server development exercises.
+In this lab, participants configure a virtual network environment using **Oracle VM VirtualBox**.
+Two VMs are downloaded and set up, ensuring proper network adapter configurations and IP addressing.
+The VMs are connected via SSH, and tools like the **GCC** compiler are installed to prepare the environment for further client-server development exercises.

 ### Lab 4: Basic Client-Server Application Development with Berkeley Sockets
-This lab introduced client-server programming using the Berkeley Socket API.
-We developed a simple client-server application where the client requests the server’s date and time.
-We created the necessary directory structure, wrote and compiled the source code for the client and server, and executed them on separate VMs, ensuring successful communication between the two using TCP/IP sockets.
+This lab introduces client-server programming using the **Berkeley Socket API**.
+A simple client-server application is developed where the client requests the server’s date and time.
+The necessary directory structure is created, and the source code for the client and server is written and compiled.
+The client and server are then executed on separate VMs to ensure successful communication between the two using **TCP/IP sockets**.

 ### Lab 5: Client-Server Application Development Using Berkeley Socket API
-In this lab, we extended our knowledge of client-server application development using the Berkeley Socket API.
-We created a simple echo server and client that communicated over a networked environment.
-The exercise also involved writing a script to automate the process of compiling C source files, testing daytime client and server applications, and modifying the echo server and client to handle input messages.
+In this lab, participants extend their knowledge of client-server application development using the **Berkeley Socket API**.
+A simple **echo server** and **client** are created to communicate over a networked environment.
+The lab also involves writing a script to automate the process of compiling **C** source files, testing daytime client and server applications, and modifying the echo server and client to handle input messages.

 ### Lab 6: TCP Connections and HTTP Protocol
-This lab reinforced the understanding of TCP connections using the `netstat` command and introduced the HTTP communication basics using telnet.
-We ran client-server applications developed in previous labs and modified them to integrate HTTP interaction.
-The lab also covered using `netstat` to observe the TCP connection states and HTTP requests using telnet and command-line HTTP clients.
+This lab reinforces the understanding of **TCP connections** using the `netstat` command and introduces the basics of **HTTP communication** using **telnet**.
+Client-server applications developed in previous labs are run and modified to integrate **HTTP** interaction.
+The lab also covers using `netstat` to observe **TCP connection states** and **HTTP requests** using telnet and command-line HTTP clients.

 ### Lab 7: Basic HTTP Server
-In this lab, we created a basic HTTP server that could respond to HTTP GET requests.
-We started by modifying the `echoServer.c` source code and then implemented basic HTTP response handling, including providing a 200 OK response for a valid resource and a 404 error response for missing resources.
-The server handled incoming HTTP requests, extracted the necessary information, and sent appropriate responses to clients.
-We tested the server using both a command-line HTTP client and a web browser.
+In this lab, participants create a basic **HTTP server** capable of responding to **HTTP GET** requests.
+The lab begins by modifying the `echoServer.c` source code and then implements basic HTTP response handling, including providing a **200 OK** response for a valid resource and a **404 error** response for missing resources.
+The server handles incoming HTTP requests, extracts necessary information, and sends appropriate responses to clients.
+The server is tested using both a command-line HTTP client and a web browser.

 # Environment Setup